litmuschaos/litmus-docs/website/docs/faq.md

 ### How to solve `invalid token` issue in litmusctl?

-You can use the command to `litmusctl config set-account` to generate a new token.
+You can use the command `litmusctl config set-account` to generate a new token.
 You get `invalid token` error if the authorization token is expired.
 Authorization token has a life span of 24 hours.